 In this IRR example calculation, the IRRVal is a variable of type double.
-It holds the result returned by the function Irr.
-The values are represented in the form of array of data type double wherein the initial value is -10000 indicating the payment done in the first year.
-The subsequent values are 2000, 5000, 4000 and 6000 indicating the income generated per year for the next four years.
+It holds the result returned by the function, IRR.
+The values are represented in the form of an array of data type double wherein the initial value is -10000 indicating the payment done in the first year.
+The subsequent values are 2000, 5000, 4000, and 6000, indicating the income generated per year for the next four years.

-- The values array (range) must contain minimum one positive and one negative number.
+- The values array (range) must contain a minimum one positive and one negative number.

 - If an array of reference argument contains text, logical values, or empty cells, those values are ignored.

 - MS Excel uses an iterative technique to calculate IRR with Excel.
-Starting with guess, IRR cycles through the calculation until the result is accurate within 0.00001 percent.
-If IRR cannot find a result that works after 20 tries, the #NUM! error value is returned.
+Starting with a guess, IRR cycles through the calculation until the result is accurate within 0.00001 percent; if IRR cannot find a result that works after 20 tries, the #NUM!
+Error value is returned.

 - In most cases, you need not provide guess value for the IRR calculation in excel.
-If the guess parameter is skipped, the software assumes it to be 0.1 i.e. 10%.
+If the guessing parameter is skipped, the software assumes it to be 0.1, i.e., 10%.